mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 7. Users can only access data from their organization

 **What It Does NOT Do:**
-- Does not enforce multi-factor authentication (infrastructure exists but not active)
+- Does not actively enforce multi-factor authentication (infrastructure exists but not enforced)
 - Does not integrate with Active Directory or SSO
 - Does not provide biometric authentication
-- Does not automatically lock accounts after suspicious activity
+- Does not automatically lock accounts after suspicious activity (requires manual admin action)
 - Does not provide IP allowlisting/blocking

 **Reality Check:** This is solid role-based access control with good audit logging.
 It ensures staff only see what they should, and everything is tracked.
-However, it relies on passwords only—no MFA enforcement yet.
+MFA infrastructure is in place but enforcement is optional.

 ---